 Diversity Enhancement Ordinance BS7734:

-city of San Francisco gloats in Pride, but dont let them deceive you.
+state of California gloats in Pride, but dont let them deceive you.

 Atheism is a myth created by the devil.
 The ideology of atheism would have you

 believe that you can, as it were, have your cake and eat it too because hell

 is just a medieval myth created by the Church to scare you away from

 wicked excitement.
 But beware.
 Even if you dont believe in hell

 now, you will believe in it sure enough should you end up there, choking on